 Data breaches involving financial service firms increased by 480% from 2017 to 2018.
 With each attack costing financial institutions millions, innovative solutions are needed if we are to avoid a repeat of the lawless days of the Wild West.

 Whatever cybercrime solutions emerge to protect financial services, blockchain technology must be the foundation.
-Period.

 Integrating DLT with existing financial infrastructures poses some serious obstacles that must be overcome.
-Even so, we are past the point of asking whether blockchain is the holy grail of financial data security.

 2. Regulatory Compliance in Finance